canax/anax/README.md

 composer create-project anax/anax site --stability beta
 ```

+You might want to use the switch `--ignore-platform-reqs` if your cli environment is different from your apache environment.

+Here are a few other ways of customising the create project command.

-You can also specify the exact version you want.
+You can specify the exact version you want.

 ```
 composer create-project anax/anax site "^2.0" --stability beta